 Castlevania: Symphony of the Night

-Castlevania: Symphony of the Night was one of the two games that defined the metroidvania genre.
+Castlevania: Symphony of the Night was one of the two games that defined the Metroidvania genre.
 It’s available for mobile and it’s not even that expensive.
 The game is a complete port of the original for PlayStation.
-In addition, the game has hardware controller support, a new continue feature, unlockable achievements, and support for six languages.
+In addition, the game has hardware controller support, the ability to continue save games, unlockable achievements, and support for six languages.
 There isn’t much else to say, really.
-This is one of the originals in the genre and the mobile port is actually good so of course we recommend it to people.
+This is one of the originals in the genre and the mobile port is actually good so of course, we recommend it to people.

-Dandara is one of the better metroidvania examples on mobile.
+Dandara is one of the better Metroidvania examples on mobile.
 It’s a bit more like the Metroid side and we’re okay with that.
 It’s a 2D platformer with an open world and plenty of places to explore.
 Players unlock various weapons as they progress and can go back and view areas they explored previously.
 The game also includes hardware controller support, puzzles, and more.
 It’s a premium game so you only pay the $5.99 once.
-It’s worth every penny.
+Trust us, it’s worth every penny.
 It’s also free if you use Google Play Pass.

-Dead Cells calls itself a roguevania, or a mix between rogue-like and metroidvania.
+Dead Cells calls itself a roguevania or a mix between rogue-like and Metroidvania.
 That makes it one super niche game.
 This one is a 2D platformer with an open world and tons of stuff to explore.
 There is a little less parkour than some titles, but it makes up for it with satisfying combat mechanics.
 The world is interconnected like it should be in this genre.
 However, the game ups the intensity by introducing perma-death.
 It runs for $8.99 and this is definitely one of the more challenging games in the genre.
 Good luck!
 This one is also free with Google Play Pass.